 I felt like turning it up and rocking out.
 The first song is Born to Be Wild.
 Who doesn’t love to blast Born to Be Wild?

 What a difference.
 Night and Day.
 Maybe more!

 If this Steppenwolf LP isn’t the perfect example of a Pass/Not-Yet record, I can’t imagine what would be.

 As I was thinking about the turgid, compressed, veiled, overly smooth but not tonally incorrect sound coming out of my speakers, I thought back about the kinds of stereo systems that can produce that sound on command.
 They often look like the one you see below.

 If this is your idea of good sound, you are in luck.
 You can buy your Limited Edition Heavy Vinyl audiophile pressings from Acoustic Sounds to your heart’s content.
-They’re sure cheaper than our records, and they apparently do a bang up job of giving you precisely the sound you’re looking for on vinyl.
+They’re sure a helluva lot cheaper than our records, and they apparently do a bang up job of giving you precisely the sound you’re looking for.

 To finish up with our little story, to no one’s surprise we never could satisfy our new customer.
 We ended up refunding him all his money.
 It seems our records were expensive, and simply not much better than records he owned or could find cheaply enough.
 Ours might be even worse!
 Who the hell do we think we are?
 The nerve.